Dependent theories and the generic pair conjecture: Introduction

-The property we deal with is ``$T$ is dependent" where its negation, ``$T$ is independent" or ``$T$ has the independence property" means \mn \begin{enumerate} \item[$(*)^4_T$] there are $\varphi(\bar x,\bar y) \in \bbL(\tau_T)$, a model $M$ of $T$ and $\bar a_u \in {}^{(\ell g(\bar x))}M,\bar b_n \in {}^{(\ell g(\bar y))}M$ for $u \subseteq \omega,n < \omega$ such that $n \in u \Leftrightarrow M \models \varphi[\bar a_u,\bar b_n]$. \end{enumerate} \mn What is the motivation to investigate this dividing line?
+The property we deal with here is ``$T$ is dependent", also called ``$T$ is NIP", where its negation, ``$T$ is independent" or ``$T$ has the independence property" means \mn \begin{enumerate} \item[$(*)^4_T$] there are $\varphi(\bar x,\bar y) \in \bbL(\tau_T)$, a model $M$ of $T$ and $\bar a_u \in {}^{(\ell g(\bar x))}M,\bar b_n \in {}^{(\ell g(\bar y))}M$ for $u \subseteq \omega,n < \omega$ such that $n \in u \Leftrightarrow M \models \varphi[\bar a_u,\bar b_n]$. \end{enumerate} \mn What is the motivation to investigate this dividing line?
 First, it has a nice, simple definition, parallel to the one for stable theories.
-Second, it is a wider class than that of the stable theories; for many the fact that whereas fields with stable first order complete theory are hard to come by (algebraically closed and separably closed) there are many important fields with dependent first order complete theory (the $p$-adics and many of power series).
+Second, it is a much wider class than that of the stable theories; also, extremely important for many, whereas infinite fields with stable first order complete theory are hard to come by (algebraically closed and separably closed are the only known ones), there are many important fields with dependent first order complete theory (the $p$-adics and many of the power series fields).
 Third, there are some results on it indicating it is not unreasonable to hope there is a rich theory on it to be discovered.

 On background on dependent theories, see \cite{Sh:715}, \cite{Sh:783}.

 \centerline {$* \qquad * \qquad *$}